Wells Fargo Interest Rates: How To Get the Bank’s Best Rates

 When it comes to getting the best Wells Fargo interest rates, you want higher rates on checking and savings accounts and lower rates on credit accounts, such as personal loans.
 Factors that can affect the rate you earn on checking and savings accounts at Wells Fargo include the type of account you open, the amount of money you deposit and your existing banking relationship.
 For loans, a high credit score is the best way to keep your rate low.

 Wells Fargo Checking Account Interest Rates

 Wells Fargo offers two interest-bearing checking accounts: the Wells Fargo Portfolio Checking account and the Wells Fargo Preferred Checking account.
 Unless you get a special in-branch rate for meeting a minimum deposit, you’ll earn a rate of 0.01% APY, regardless of the account or the amount you deposit.

-Except for larger deposits in the Portfolio Checking account, the Wells Fargo checking account interest rates are below the national average checking interest rate, which stood at 0.05% APY as of March 25, 2020.
+Except for larger deposits in the Portfolio Checking account, the Wells Fargo checking account interest rates are below the national average checking interest rate, which stood at 0.03% APY as of last year in 2021.

 |Wells Fargo Checking Account Rates|